joelaniol/mcp-debugger/README.md

 3. Attach client certificates from the generated bundle if your server requires them.
 4. Start with a focused request (for example `tools/list`) before triggering larger audits.

+### TLS Modes Explained
+- `System Trust`: Uses the Windows trust store.
+Ideal when your MCP endpoint has a certificate trusted by the OS.
+- `Embedded CA (./certs/ca.cert.pem)`: Relies on the CA generated via `certgen_ca_server.py`.
+Use this for localhost testing with self-signed roots.
+- `Pick file...`: Lets you point to any other PEM bundle (for example a corporate CA).
+The wizard stores the path for reuse.
+- `Insecure (not recommended)`: Disables TLS validation.
+Only acceptable inside an isolated lab with throwaway data.
+Never send secrets in this mode.

 ### !!!
 WARNING WARNING WARNING !!!
 The **Run all audit** action executes every available tool and scenario against the selected MCP server.
 This can trigger security-sensitive or destructive operations.